What Is IRS Form 1099-DIV: Dividends and Distributions?

 For ordinary dividends that aren’t qualified, which is equal to box 1a minus 1b, you’ll pay tax at ordinary rates.

 As of this writing, qualified dividends are taxed as long-term capital gains.
 This means that if your highest income tax bracket is 15 percent or less, you receive these dividends tax-free.
-If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15 percent.
+If your marginal rate of tax is higher than 15 percent, your qualified dividends are taxed at 15, 20, or 23.8 percent depending on your income.

 To be qualified, your dividends must be paid by a U.S. corporation or, if a foreign corporation, a tax treaty must exist between the U.S. and the country of incorporation, or the shares must trade on a U.S. stock exchange.
 Moreover, at a minimum, you must own the stock for more than 60 days and satisfy additional requirements.